 • • • •

 Actually, given that “mad scientist Tom's” first two Horcruxes appear to have been created using two vastly different means of murdering their victim, I would not be surprised to discover that Tom quite deliberately used a different method of killing his victim with every Horcrux he ever made.
 Not excluding the possible use of a rope, a lead pipe, and a candlestick.
-One of them probably was created by using a simple AK.
+If such is the case, one of them probably was created by using a simple AK.

-I rather think that for that one, believing that this would be the last of his collection of Horcruxes, he tried to do it in the grand traditional manner.
+I rather think that for that particular Horcrux, Tom, believing that this one would be the last of his grand collection of Horcruxes, tried to do it in the grand traditional manner.
 And he might not have ever attempted to do it that way before, so he was flying blind.

 In any case, whatever it was he was attempting to use, it wasn’t likely to be a plain-vanila AK.